pharmaverse/pharmaverse/content/contribute/lead/_index.en.md

 * __Hosting and Licensing__
   * Packages must have an acceptable open source license, preferably permissive unless a packaged dependency requires a copy-left license is used.
 The recommended license of pharmaverse at this point in time is the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
   * Source code must be hosted publicly, preferably on GitHub.
 Wherever hosted, there must be a place to publicly report issues.
-We ecnourage new package collaborations to use the pharmaverse GitHub organization where possible.
+We encourage new package collaborations to use the pharmaverse GitHub organization where possible.

 * __Documentation__
   * Pharmaverse packages must be well documented.
 All exported function must have function documentation and pass R CMD documentation requirements.